Vyral/mark-ramey/_posts/2021-02-05-what-you-need-to-know-about-probate.md

 <p style="text-align: center;"><em>Today we’re answering some common questions about probate.</em></p>

 As I’ve progressed in my real estate business, I’ve had the privilege to help a lot of people, many of whom are families that have experienced loss.
 They went through the probate process in order to sell the deceased person’s properties.
-Today I’m here with Chris Jones, an attorney from the Giles & Robinson Firm, to discuss what the probate process is and help answer some common questions about it.
+Today I’m here with Chris Jones, an attorney from the Giles & Robinson Firm, to discuss the probate process and help answer some common questions about it.

 **What is probate?**